zearp/OptiHack/README.md

 Once this config has proven itself stable I will update this section with a little guide on how to get it going.

 ### Keybinding/mapping
 Merely installing [Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements/releases) will make your keyboard work more like a Mac.
 F4 will open the Launchpad for example.
 You don't have to stick with those defaults.
 It is very easy to remap pretty much any key from any keyboard or mouse or other HID device.
 Be it bluetooth or wired.
 I'll add a how-to with some examples here in the future.
+For creating a full custom keymap check out [Ukelele](http://software.sil.org/ukelele/).

 ### Mapping the internal usb header for MT models
 The MT models have an internal unused usb header.
 You will have create a new portmap if you intend to use this port (for bluetooth most likely).
 I didn't map it because I have SFF boxes only.
 The internal port is HS13.
 With that port mapped you'll be at the 15 ports limit that macOS imposes.
 See the section below on how to make a new usb portmap.
 For more info about usb portmaps please read [this](https://usb-map.gitbook.io/project/terms-of-endearment) great write-up.